Clark Cup Playoffs 2nd Round: Muskegon Lumberjacks 5, Youngstown Phantoms 3

 • Discuss this story on the United States Hockey League message board...

-- Stampede Wipe Out Waterloo For Game Two Win - Sioux Falls Stampede
+- Lumberjacks Advance to Eastern Conference Finals.
+Sweep Youngstown with 5-3 Win - Muskegon Lumberjacks

+- Stars Take on Black Hawks in Western Conference Finals - Lincoln Stars

-- Stampede Win Wipeout Waterloo for Game Two - Sioux Falls Stampede
+- Stampede Finish Season with Double Overtime Game 4 - Sioux Falls Stampede

-- Jacks Take Game One in Decisive Fashion.
-Win 5-3 in Youngstown - Muskegon Lumberjacks

-- More Than 90 USHL Alumni Participating in the Stanley Cup Playoffs - USHL

-- Fighting Five: Saints Host Capitols in Game 2 on Saturday - Dubuque Fighting Saints
+- Saints Clinch Series in Game 4, Advance to Conference Final - Dubuque Fighting Saints

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.